Levi-LMN/Levi-LMN/README.md

 ## 🚀 About Me

-- 📍 Proudly based in Nairobi, Kenya
+- 📍  Based in Nairobi, Kenya
 - 👨‍💻 Navigating the realms of Computer Science, aspiring in Cyber Security
 - 💼 Mission-driven Full-stack Developer